thefeziak/thefeziak/README.md

 ### 👋 Hi, I’m fifi75598

-- I'm a Full-stack Developer with over four years of experience developing high-performance and scalable applications using modern technologies.
+- I`m a developer with several years of experience.
 - you can reach out to me via maxeqxmail@gmail.com

 **Main Technologies I work with:**